 Tolle only fully understood his transformation years later, and this book acts as a spiritual self-help guide to capture what he has discovered through his experience and years of spiritual study.
 The book is organized in a Q&A format, addressing common questions about spiritual enlightenment.
 We have organized some of the key ideas and exercises in our summary into 5 main segments.
-Here’s an overview of some key highlights (do get more details from our full book summary).
+Here’s an overview of some key highlights (do get more details from our complete 14-page summary).

 You are not your mind

 One key idea in the book is this – at the core, we are pure consciousness, beings of love, joy and peace.
-Yet, most of us are struggling and in pain because we have unknowingly “identified with our mind” and a false sense of self.
+Yet, most of us are struggling and in pain because we have unknowingly identified with our mind and a false sense of self.
 Enlightenment simply means regaining awareness of our true Being and being deeply connected with Being.

 OUR EGOIC MIND

 The mind is a powerful tool, when used properly.
-The problem is, most of us don’t consciously use our mind; instead, we are controlled by our minds, with incessant mental noise and a false sense of identify (we elaborate more on this in our full summary).
+The problem is, most of us don’t consciously use our mind; instead, we are controlled by our minds, with incessant mental noise and a false sense of identity (we elaborate more on this in our full summary).